carpentries-incubator/lesson-R-packaging/_episodes/034-testing.md

 - Actually three groups of two people have been made.
 - The output is a matrix of strings.

-All of this is excellent, but as we'll see, we can do it even better.
+All of this is excellent, but these tests pose a practical problem: if we test by looking, **someone** has to be there to look.
+Is there a way of avoiding this?
+The answer is yes, and it is known as automated tests.

 ## Automated tests